Comprehensive Python Security Guide

 - Use lockfiles (

-uv lock,pip-compile,poetry.lock) with full hashes. - Disable source distribution fallback where possible (
+uv lock,pip-compile,poetry.lock) with full hashes and signatures - Disable source distribution fallback where possible (

-pip-auditorsafetyin CI. - Quarantine new packages (cool-off period, e.g., reject packages < 7 days old).
+pip-auditorsafetyin CI with fail-fast on high/critical CVEs - Quarantine new packages (cool-off period, e.g., reject packages < 7 days old)

 - Monitor for packages that suddenly introduce network calls, post-install scripts, or